 Payroll Direct Deposit:

-The employee’s net pay may be directly deposited to any financial institution that is a member of the New England Automated Clearinghouse.
+The employee’s net pay must be directly deposited to any financial institution that is a member of the New England Automated Clearinghouse.

 R. I. Credit Union: